 "X-Men" and "Goldeneye" star Famke Janssen makes her screenwriting and directing debut with "Bringing Up Bobby," a family drama starring Milla Jovovich and Bill Pullman that cuts close to home for the Dutch-born actress.
 Below, Janssen opens up about her personal ties to the film and shares a scene exclusively with Indiewire readers.
-"Bringing Up Bobby" opens at the Beekman Theater in New York Friday, September 28 (go here for showtimes).
+"Bringing Up Bobby" opens at the Beekman Theater in New York Friday, September 28 (go here

 What It's About: